Soldiers (film): Battalion Commander

-Lieutenant Kerzhentsev is assigned to the 184th Rifle Division, taking over for a fallen battalion commander.
-His battalion consists of just 36 men instead of the 400 typical for wartime units—but every soldier is a hero.
+Lieutenant Kerzhentsev is assigned to the 184th Rifle Division, taking command of a battalion after its previous commander is killed.
+The unit is severely understrength, consisting of only 36 men instead of the typical 400, though each soldier is portrayed as exceptionally brave.

-Among them are regimental scouts from the Soviet Navy, led by the brave and boisterous Chumak (Leonid Kmit, who famously portrayed Petka in Chapayev).
-Initially, Kerzhentsev and Chumak clash.
-Other soldiers include Farber (Innokenty Smoktunovsky), a bespectacled intellectual and romantic who carries a notebook everywhere; and squad leader Karnaoukhov, who decorates his bunker with a portrait of Jack London and treasures a copy of Martin Eden.
+Among them are regimental scouts from the Soviet Navy, led by the bold and outspoken Chumak (Leonid Kmit, known for his role as Petka in Chapayev).
+Kerzhentsev initially clashes with Chumak.
+Other members of the battalion include Farber (Innokenty Smoktunovsky), an intellectual and romantic who always carries a notebook, and squad leader Karnaoukhov, who decorates his bunker with a portrait of Jack London and cherishes a copy of Martin Eden.

 Two Trenches

 The battalion receives an order from the divisional commander to capture the first two lines of German positions on the strategic heights near the "Metiz" factory at Mamayev Kurgan.
 Kerzhentsev successfully takes the first line with minimal losses.
 However, the regiment's chief of staff, Captain Abrosimov, seeking to impress his superiors, issues a reckless order to attack the second line at dawn under heavy rain and enemy fire.

 The ill-fated assault costs half of the battalion their lives.
 Among the fallen is Karnaoukhov, who dies in Kerzhentsev’s arms.

 At a party meeting, Abrosimov is demoted to private for his fatal mistake.
 Farber delivers an impassioned speech about the senselessness of such orders.